José Luis Zorrilla de San Martín: Life in Europe

 Monument to Uruguayan founding father José Artigas in Washington, DC (1948).

 Monument in Montevideo to Uruguayan writer Juan Zorrilla de San Martín, the sculptor's father (1975).

 After receiving a scholarship from the Uruguayan government in 1914 to study in Munich, he had to stay in Florence due to the outbreak of World War I. He returned to Uruguay the following year and entered the Legislative Palace as an assistant sculptor.

-He won the International Competition to erect the monument Andalusia Gaucho (1922) and already married to Guma Muñoz del Campo, moved with their two daughters (Inés and Concepción) to Paris soon after, where he set up a workshop and studied under the sculptor Antoine Bourdelle.
+He won the International Competition to erect the monument Andalusia Gaucho (1922) and already married to Guma Muñoz del Campo, moved with their two daughters (Inés and China (born Concepción)) to Paris soon after, where he set up a workshop and studied under the sculptor Antoine Bourdelle.

 The monument should be based in Brussels, as the best casting workshop of the French capital was occupied in the works of Antoine Bourdelle, who later would be linked as a disciple and friend.
 That same year, he made "Old vizcacha" and the statue of José Gervasio Artigas in Asunción, Paraguay.

 From that time is "Saint Joseph and Child", aimed at a church in the island of Saint Louis.
 Parallel attended workshops Maillol, Despiau and Drivier.
 He unveiled the Fountain of the Athletes in 1925 at the Salon d'Automne, which received the silver medal; the work is now located in Rodó Park, Montevideo.